-Studies in humans regarding CCL and epigallocatechin gallate (EGCG) which is the major component of green tea.
-Mayo first tested EGCG in a variety of laboratory assays about eight years ago (above study), and it was found to reduce the survival of CLL leukemic cells.
+A study in humans regarding Chronic Lymphocytic Leukemia and EGCG ( green tea extract).
+Mayo Clinic first tested EGCG in a variety of laboratory assays about eight years ago, and it was found to reduce the survival of Chronic Lyphocytic Leukemia cells.
 This laboratory finding was followed by a successful phase I clinical trial — the first time green tea extract had been studied in CLL patients.

 In this study researchers found that the blood lymphocyte (leukemia cell) count was reduced in one-third of participants, and that the majority of patients who entered the study with enlarged lymph nodes due to involvement by CLL saw a 50 percent or greater reduction in their lymph node size.